SohamRatnaparkhi/my-hashnode-blogs/cli0tih7q000109ms4iya34xg.md

     You can check it by going to \`[http://localhost:6001/](http://localhost:6001/)\`

     You will get output as `Hello World! from makePosts at port 6001`

+* #### What next?

+    Now, you can auto-scale these services.
+You just need to add a service to autoscale a particular service say makePosts.

+    To do so, add a file \`

 Thank you!
 Do comment down your learnings or doubts below in the comments section!